zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

         <li>@Html.ActionLink("Contact", "Contact", "Home")</li>
     </ul>

-Converting this to a Kendo menu is easy.
+Converting this to a Kendo UI menu is easy.
 We just add the JavaScript:

     $(document).ready(function () {
         $("#menu").kendoMenu();
     });

 This uses a jQuery selector to get our **&lt;ul&gt;** tag with the id "menu," then turns it into a Kendo UI menu.
-This type of kendo usage is sometimes called "explicit" widget initialization, since the element is directly targeted in JavaScript (we will see examples of implicit initialization, **data-** attributes, and the MVVM pattern later on, but let's keep it simple for our first control.)
+This type of Kendo UI usage is sometimes called "explicit" widget initialization, since the element is directly targeted in JavaScript (we will see examples of implicit initialization, **data-** attributes, and the MVVM pattern later on, but let's keep it simple for our first control.)

 ## Add the Genres pull-down menu